Tooth Extractions in Jupiter

 Discuss any concerns with our Jupiter dentist before the procedure, and carefully follow aftercare instructions to help minimize your risk of complications after getting a tooth pulled.

-On average, tooth extraction can range from $120 to $250 for a basic extraction.
+On average, the cost for a tooth extraction can range from $120 to $250 for a basic extraction.
 However, for those getting their wisdom teeth extracted, costs can range between $1,000 to $3,000 per tooth.
 Your total estimated cost will vary depending on factors such as:

 It’s always a good idea to discuss the estimated costs with your dentist or oral surgeon before undergoing the procedure and to check with your dental insurance provider to understand your coverage and out-of-pocket expenses.